 Environmental Technical Update: Consisted of background data collection through secondary sources (desktop surveys), to update the technical information related to specific environmental disciplines based on the Study Area for the 1997 EA approved Bradford By-Pass Recommended Plan, plus a buffer area beyond the right-of-way limits.
 The disciplines included: Archaeology, Built Heritage, Fisheries, Groundwater, Land Use Factors, Terrestrial Ecosystems, and Waste and Contamination.
 Based on the findings of this work, an update to the environmental commitments to future work was noted and will be carried forward through Preliminary Design.

 Highway 400 Planning and Preliminary Design Study from the South Canal Bridge to 1.0 km South of Highway 89

 MTO completed a Preliminary Design Study outlined in the Highway 400 Planning and Preliminary Design Study from the South Canal Bridge to 1.0 km South of Highway 89 Transportation Environmental Study Report (TESR) in November 2003.
-The need for an addendum to the 2003 EA, addressing the replacement of the Highway 400 / 9th Line structure, will be evaluated during the Bradford Bypass Preliminary Design.
+Any changes required to 400 / 9th Line structure as a result of the proposed future ramps north of the Bradford Bypass corridor, will be evaluated and addressed as part of the Bradford Bypass Preliminary Design.

 Preliminary Design Environmental Studies

-- Terrestrial Ecosystems Existing Conditions and Impact Assessment Report (including an assessment of vegetation and vegetation communities, wildlife and wildlife habitat, species at risk and designated natural areas); and,
+- Terrestrial Ecosystems Existing Conditions and Impact Assessment Report (including an assessment of vegetation and vegetation communities, wildlife and wildlife habitat, species at risk and designated natural areas)